cthoyt/cthoyt.github.io/_posts/2026/2026-09-04-chebi-atomic-numbers.md

 ## Next Steps

-I want to make a "full" version of this which also uses the MIREOT algorithm to get all atoms and pull in the upstream annotations from the upstream ChEBI ontology file.
-That's happening in https://github.com/cthoyt/chebi-atomic-numbers-ontology, with the goal to make an easier to explore OWL file.

 ---

 While I put everything in a GitHub repository and archived it on Zenodo [![DOI](https://zenodo.org/badge/1357107774.svg)](https://doi.org/10.5281/zenodo.22306043), I would love to see this get upstreamed to ChEBI itself.
+Now, I can get back to the original goal of encoding the basis set information 🚀